-Mr. Lavery has been appointed to be the Township Attorney for Hardwick, Lopatcong, Mansfield, Oxford, Greenwich and Washington (Warren County) Townships, Special Counsel to Parsippany-Troy Hills Township and Mine Hill Township, as well as Attorney for the Frelinghuysen Township Land Use Board, the Chester Township Zoning Board of Adjustment, and the Warren County Soil Conservation District.
+Mr. Lavery has been appointed to be the Township Attorney for Hardwick, Lopatcong, Mansfield, Oxford, Greenwich and Washington (Warren County) Townships, as well as Attorney for the Frelinghuysen Township Land Use Board, the Chester Township Zoning Board of Adjustment, the Warren County Soil Conservation District and Special Counsel to the County of Sussex.

 Michael is also a seasoned land use attorney.
 He has represented many developers, corporations and individuals in a variety of applications.
 He is recognized by land use board throughout northern New Jersey and respected for his thorough understanding of the New Jersey Municipal Land Use Law and his professional approach when appearing before local and administrative boards.
 His knowledge of both land use law and local government law uniquely qualifies him as an excellent choice for those applications that demand a competent and thoughtful strategy.

 Mr. Lavery is also an accomplished litigator having represented numerous clients in numerous civil and commercial matters in state and federal courts.
 He offers clients zealous representation tempered by a practical and sound approach to effectively resolving disputes.

-Mr. Lavery is the former State Chairman for the New Jersey Republican Party and was the Mayor of Hackettstown for two terms from 2005-2011.
-On June 25, 2015 he was appointed by the Governor to serve as a Commissioner for the Delaware River Joint Toll Bridge Commission and a year later he was elected Chairman of the Commission.
+Mr. Lavery is the former State Chairman for the New Jersey Republican Party and formerly served as General Counsel to the NJGOP from November 2017 - 2020.
+He was the Mayor of Hackettstown for two terms from 2005-2011.
+On June 25, 2015 he was appointed by Governor Chris Christie to serve as a Commissioner for the Delaware River Joint Toll Bridge Commission and a year later he was elected Chairman of the Commission.
 He has also served as Republican State Committeeman for Warren County and as Legislative Aide to then-Senator Leonard Lance (R-23), who formerly served as Congressman for the 7th District.
 These experiences enable him to assist those seeking to navigate the often confusing aspects of state and local government.
 His counsel is often sought by those trying to secure approvals from regulatory and administrative agencies in northern New Jersey and Trenton.